verrazzano/docs/content/en/docs/howto/weblogiclogging/_index.md

-# Custom Fluentd Sidecar
+---
+title: "Customize Fluentd Sidecars for WebLogic Workloads"
+linkTitle: Customize Fluentd Sidecars for WebLogic Workloads
+description: "A guide for deploying custom Fluentd sidecars to VerrazzanoWebLogicWorkload components"
+weight: 4
+draft: true
+---

 Verrazzano creates and manages a Fluentd sidecar injection for each WebLogic pod.
 However, these resources are static and additional containers are required to customize the Fluentd configuration file and the container image.

-Outlined are instructions on attaching and deploying custom Fluentd sidecars to [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) components.
+The following instructions show you how to attach and deploy custom Fluentd sidecars to [VerrazzanoWebLogicWorkloads]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) components.

 ## Fluentd Custom Sidecar Configuration File